Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-11/wk11/W11-Study-Guide/W11-LOs/W11-LOs-explained.md

           allowNull: false,
           validate: {
             notNull: {
-              msg: 'Please provide a value for Publisher', },
+              msg: "Please provide a value for Publisher", },
             notEmpty: {
-              msg: 'Please provide a value for Publisher', },
+              msg: "Please provide a value for Publisher", },
             len: {
               args: [0, 100],
-              msg: 'Publisher must not be more than 100 characters long', },
+              msg: "Publisher must not be more than 100 characters long", },
           },
         },